abernardini/GettingandCleaningData/README.md

 You can find the following files:
 - README.txt
-- run_analysis.R: R script processing the raw data set to obtain a tidy data set It has been created with R version 3.0.1 on  Windows XP
+- run_analysis.R: R script processing the raw data set to obtain a tidy data set, created with R version 3.0.1 on Windows XP
 - CodeBook.md: Code book describing each variable and its values in the tidy data set